remlapmot/quarto-docx-tables-test/bug-report.md

 :::
 ```

-Unfortunately the column alignments are ignored for tables 2 and 3.
+The bug is that column alignments are ignored for tables 2 and 3 in docx output.

 I am not 100% sure whether this a Quarto bug or a Pandoc bug.
-My guess is that it's Quarto, since if I run the intermediate md file through pandoc, the tables do use the specified column alignment.
+My guess is that it's a Quarto but, since if I run the intermediate md file through pandoc, the tables do use the specified column alignment.
+And also the column alignments are respected under pandoc-crossref.

+If helpful, my test repo is <https://github.com/remlapmot/quarto-docx-tables-test>.